vylim/SkillsLab6/README.md

 In isabelle's code, the program asks for the user to enter their name.
-After the user enters their name, they are asked for their age If the user's age is >21, then the code returns "you are old" else, it returns "you are young"
+After the user enters their name, they are asked for their age If the user's age is >21, then the code returns "you are old" else, it returns "you are young".